Q: How does this work ? How do you build your models ?

 A: We do not sell mass produced models -- all of our models are built one at a time by hand.
-Virtually any car, truck, or motorcycle can be built, so there's no reason for us to maintain any sort of product list.
-It sounds corny, but the possibilities are endless !
+Virtually any special interest car, truck, or motorcycle can be built, so there's no reason for us to maintain any sort of product list.

 Q: Let's cut to the chase - how much does a custom built scale model cost ?

 A: No two models are the same, so the simple answer is -- it depends.
-Because of the nature of custom work, every project will be different, so the price range we work in can be anywhere from $100 to several thousands.
+Because of the nature of custom work, every project will be different.
+Sometimes it only takes $100 and a few hours of work to change wheels or add graphics, while other projects may consume hundreds of hours, and cost many thousands of dollars.
 Generally speaking, most of our projects come in between $500 and $1500, but as you might imagine, some are less than that, and some go MUCH higher, depending on what the client's looking for.

 Q: You've got to be kidding!
 I can get a finished diecast model at Walmart for $10, so why are yours so expensive ?

-Q: OK, well I've seen some more accurate and highly detailed models sold by Franklin Mint, Danbury Mint, GMP, Highway 61, CMC, and others, and they sell in the $60 - $250 range.
+Q: OK, well I've seen some more accurate and highly detailed models sold by BBR, Franklin Mint, Danbury Mint, GMP, Highway 61, CMC, and others, and they sell in the $100 - $450 range.
 Again, why are yours still so much more expensive ?